-- i.
-The "First Filing Due Date" is the last day of the 2nd full calendar month following the close of the preceding plan year (e.g., the last day of February for calendar-year plans), and - ii.
+i.
+The "First Filing Due Date" is the last day of the 2nd full calendar month following the close of the preceding plan year (e.g., the last day of February for calendar-year plans), and ii.
 The "Final Filing Due Date" is the 15th day of the 10th full calendar month following the end of the plan year preceding the premium payment year (e.g., October 15 for calendar-year plans).

 There are special due date rules for plans filing for the first time (see B.2.b., p.
-7) and plans changing plan years (see B.2.c., p.
-8).
+8) and plans changing plan years (see B.2.c., p.
+9).

-The First Filing Due Date applies only to the flat rate premium filings for certain large plans.
-Whether you need to make a flat rate premium filing and payment by the First Filing Due Date depends on the number of plan participants for whom you were required to pay premiums for the plan year preceding the year for which you make the filing (i.e., for 2003 premiums, the 2002 participant count).
+The First Filing Due Date applies only to the flat-rate premium filings for certain large plans.
+Whether you need to make a flat-rate premium filing and payment by the First Filing Due Date depends on the number of plan participants for whom you were required to pay premiums for the plan year preceding the premium payment year (i.e., for 2004 premiums, the 2003 participant count).

 Plans that were required to pay premiums for 500 or more participants for the preceding plan year must file a Form 1-ES by the First Filing Due Date and a Form 1-EZ or Form 1 by the Final Filing Due Date.
-For single-employer plans, only the flat rate premium is due by the First Filing Due Date; the variable rate premium is due by the Final Filing Due Date.
-For multiemployer plans (which pay only the flat rate premium), the entire premium is due by the First Filing Due Date.
+For singleemployer plans, only the flat-rate premium is due by the First Filing Due Date; the variable-rate premium is due by the Final Filing Due Date.
+For multiemployer plans (which pay only the flat-rate premium), the entire premium is due by the First Filing Due Date.

-Example A new calendar-year plan was adopted and effective on January 1, 2002, and had 650 participants on that date.
-Since the plan was not required to pay premiums for 2001 (because it was not in existence then), it was not required to pay its 2002 flat rate premium by the First Filing Due Date in 2002 (February 28, 2002).
-It was required to pay its 2002 flat rate and variable rate premiums by the 2002 Final Filing Due Date (October 15, 2002).
-As a new plan, its 2002 premium snapshot date was January 1, 2002 (the first day of the plan year).
-The 2002 flat rate premium was based on a participant count of 650 as of January 1, 2002.
+Example A new calendar-year plan was adopted and effective on January 1, 2003, and had 650 participants on that date.
+Since the plan was not required to pay premiums for 2002 (because it was not in existence then), it was not required to pay its 2003 flat-rate premium by the First Filing Due Date in 2003 (February 28, 2003).
+It was required to pay its 2003 flat-rate and variable-rate premiums by the 2003 Final Filing Due Date (October 15, 2003).
+As a new plan, its 2003 premium snapshot date was January 1, 2003 (the first day of the plan year).
+The 2003 flat-rate premium was based on a participant count of 650 as of January 1, 2003.

-The number of participants decreases during 2002, and the participant count on December 31, 2002, is 450.
-For 2003, the participant count (450) is determined as of December 31, 2002, the plan's 2003 premium snapshot date.
-The plan must pay a flat rate premium for 450 participants by the First Filing Due Date (February 28, 2003) because it was required to pay premiums for 650 participants for the preceding year (2002), determined as of January 1, 2002, its 2002 premium snapshot date.
+The number of participants decreases during 2003, and the participant count on December 31, 2003, is 450.

+For 2004, the participant count (450) is determined as of December 31, 2003, the plan's 2004 premium snapshot date.
+The plan must pay a flat-rate premium for 450 participants by the First Filing Due Date (March 1, 2004) because it was required to pay premiums for 650 participants for the preceding year (2003), determined as of January 1, 2003, its 2003 premium snapshot date.